tailhook/url-tail/README.md

 [Crate](https://crates.io/crates/url-tail)

-An utility to stream log file from an HTTP enpoint.
-This is a similar to unixy `tail`` utility, but fetches data from HTTP instead of local file.
+An utility to stream log file from an HTTP(s) enpoint.
+This is a similar to unixy `tail` utility, but fetches data from HTTP(s) instead of local file.

 License